-Element 19:

 Adequate.
 Assessment clear.

-Issues: None ☐ Minor ☒ Major ☐ N/A ☐ Suggestion ☒

-See comments under each element in the above review.
-Suggestion: Al-Pac may wish to consider exploring the Cultural Keystone Places concept in ongoing engagement with local and regional communities on forest areas considered critical for cultural identity.
+Issues: None 🗌 Minor 🔀 Major 🗌 N/A 🗌 Suggestion 🔀 - Sugges tion: Al-Pac engagemen may wish t o consider e e above review. exploring the Cultural Keystone Places concept in Il communities on forest areas considered critical for 5 2 Dat a quality

 5.2.
 Data quality

-In this section the review evaluates: a.
-Whether data is detailed, recent and complete enough to make informed decisions on HCVs.
+- a.
+Whether data is detailed, recent and complete enough to make informed decisions on HCVs. - b.

-b.
 Is the precautionary principle appropriately invoked in the use of data?

-Findings:

-(a) Yes.
-The data in the review is thorough, detailed and references multiple recent sources to inform the determination of HCVs.
+- (a) Yes.
+The data in the review is thorough, detailed and references multiple recent sources to inform the determination of HCVs. - (b) Yes.

-(b) Yes.
 The precautionary principle is defined and invoked throughout the report particularly in the discussion of effectiveness monitoring.

-Issues: None Minor Major Major Suggestion
+Issues: None 🖂 Minor 🗌 Major 🗌 N/A Suggestion --------- -------- --------- --------- ----------------

 5.3.
 Reference to HCV toolkits

-Findings:

 The HCV toolkit is referenced in the assessment methodology pertaining to critical habitat for regionally significant species and used to provide guidance when contemplating regionally specific species decline as a result of forest management.

-Issues: None Minor Major N/A Suggestion
+Issues: None  Minor 🗌 Major 🗌 N/A 🗌 Suggestion 📃